K\"ahler-Ricci flow on homogeneous toric bundles: Introduction

-We emphasize that in Theorem 1.1 we do not assume the existence of a K\"{a}hler-Ricci soliton on the homogeneous toric bundle $X$; the existence of K\"{a}hler-Ricci soliton on $X$ is part of the conclusion (which, however, was already known by [16], as mentioned above).
-On the other hand, using a result in [21] Dervan and Sz\'{e}kelyhidi [8] prove that if a Fano manifold admits a K\"{a}hler-Ricci soliton $\omega_{KRS}$, then the normalized K\"{a}hler-Ricci flow with any initial K\"{a}hler form in the first Chern class, converges to $\omega_{KRS}$ modulo the action of automorphisms.
+We emphasize that in Theorem 1.1 we do not assume the existence of a K\"{a}hler-Ricci soliton on the Fano homogeneous toric bundle $X$; the existence of K\"{a}hler-Ricci soliton on $X$ is part of the conclusion (which, however, was previously known by \cite{PS}, as mentioned above).
+On the other hand, using a result in \cite{TZZZ} Dervan and Sz\'{e}kelyhidi \cite{DS} prove that if a Fano manifold admits a K\"{a}hler-Ricci soliton $\omega_{KRS}$, then the normalized K\"{a}hler-Ricci flow with any initial K\"{a}hler form in the first Chern class, converges to $\omega_{KRS}$ modulo the action of automorphisms.
 So the following is true: Assume that $X$ is a homogeneous toric bundle of the form $G^{\mathbb{C}}\times_{P,\tau} F$ and is Fano, then the normalized K\"{a}hler-Ricci flow on $X$ with any initial K\"{a}hler form in $c_1(X)$ converges, modulo the action of automorphisms, to a K\"{a}hler-Ricci soliton.
-But I do not know how to prove this fact directly; note that this fact does not imply the whole Theorem 1.1: the conclusion of Theorem 1.1 is slightly stronger.
+I do not know how to prove this fact directly.
+However, note that this fact does not imply the whole Theorem 1.1: the conclusion of Theorem 1.1 is slightly stronger; of course, the condition of Theorem 1.1 is also slightly stronger.